timlee0119/TankWar/README.md

 # TankWar
-View source code in ./source directory/\.
+View source code in ./source directory.
 Run project in Qt Creator,
 or download the exe file to have a taste of it!
 # 遊戲介紹